unige-pinfo-2019/PInfo3/README.md

-P # Welcome to ByteTheDust project repository
+# Welcome to ByteTheDust project repository

 We are a 6 members team :